 Welcome to Hoops4Life Basketball/Life Skills Camp!!!
-Below you will find very detailed instructions for camp.
+Below are details for camp sessions at West Seattle HS.
+You will find very detailed information below.

 First, a few bullet points of emphasis:

 DO NOT BRING YOUR OWN BASKETBALL TO CAMP!!
 HOOPS4LIFE WILL NOT BE RESPONSIBLE FOR LOST BASKETBALLS!

 WE WILL NOT ACCOMMODATE ANY REQUESTS FOR CAMPERS TO BE PLACED ON THE SAME TEAM WITH THEIR FRIENDS.
 FIRST, IT IS IMPOSSIBLE TO ACCOMMODATE ALL REQUESTS OF THAT NATURE.
 SECOND, CAMPERS WILL HAVE PLENTY OF TIME TO INTERACT WITH THEIR FRIENDS THROUGHOUT THE DAY AND ONE OF OUR MAIN OBJECTIVES IS TO GET EACH CAMPER OUT OF THEIR COMFORT ZONE AND DEVELOP NEW RELATIONSHIPS!